geopet/geopet.github.io/source/_posts/2012-08-20-nvalt-quick-tip.markdown

 chance that it is already a feature and I'm not aware of it.
 I'm loving Marked, and if you're a Markdown person and not using it yet, you should definitely check it out.

+_I originally posted this on my Tumblr [The Face of Geoff](http://faceofgeoff.com/post/9665888623/nvalt-quick-tip-making-markdown-readable-and-your)_

 [^pe]:Many thanks to Eddie Smith at [Practically Efficient](http://www.practicallyefficient.com/2011/08/02/1l-byword-nvalt-simplenote/) for that helpful one-liner!